SAP/code-pal-for-abap/docs/checks/equals-sign-chaining.md

 # Equals Sign Chaining
 ## What is the Intent of the Check?
-The Equals Sign Chaining Check searches for multiple declarations to a variable.
+The Equals Sign Chaining Check searches for multiple declarations (chained) to a variable.

 ## How does the check work?
 The check highlights when someone confuses the declaration of a variable with a condition.
+Moreover, when the sequence of the attribution remains unclear.
 ### Example
 ```abap
 DATA x TYPE bool.